-- Peanut oil for frying the chicken
+- Peanut oil

 - 1 heaping Tbsp fresh grated ginger

-- The peel from 1 tangerine (or 1 orange) finely sliced (use a vegetable peeler to remove just the peel, no bitter white pith)
+- The peel from 1 tangerine or 1 orange finely sliced (use a vegetable peeler to remove just the peel, no bitter white pith)

-- 1 medium white onion, diced
+- 1 medium white onion diced

-- 1 green bell pepper, diced
+- 1 green bell pepper diced

-- 2 Tbsp soy sauce
+- 4 Tbsp soy sauce

-- 1 Tbsp Hoisin sauce
+- 2 Tbsp hoisin sauce

-- 1-2 tsp chili paste
+- 4 tsp chili paste

-- 1 Tbsp honey
+- 2 Tbsp honey

-- 1 Tbsp brown sugar
+- 2 Tbsp brown sugar

 - 1 cup fresh tangerine or orange juice

-- 1 Tbsp rice wine vinegar
+- 2 Tbsp rice wine vinegar

-- 1 Tbsp cornstarch dissolved in 3 Tbsp water
+- 1 Tbsp cornstarch dissolved in 2 Tbsp water

-- 5 or 6 scallions, finely sliced
+- 5 or 6 scallions finely sliced

 - Sesame seeds for garnish

-- Sesame oil
+- toasted sesame oil

 - First make the chicken.
-In a medium bowl, whisk the egg and add the flour, cornstarch and salt.
+In a medium bowl, whisk the egg and add the cornstarch and salt.
 Add the chicken pieces right into the bowl and stir to coat.

-- In a deep frying pan or wok, heat about 1/2 inch of peanut oil till quite hot, about 340F.
+- In a deep frying pan or wok, heat about 1/4 inch of peanut oil till quite hot, about 340F.

 - Add in the onion and green pepper and stir fry for about 5 minutes.
+Remove to a plate.